Driving While Intoxicated Car Accidents in Palm Beach

 This is commonly known as the Florida Dram Shop Law.
 The name originates from the 18th century in which alcohol was measured in units known as “drams”.
 The Florida dram shop law was enacted back in 1980.

 In accordance with the statute’s exception, there are cases in which it has been determined that a bar who possibly “over-served” someone who was obviously too drunk to drive.
 This may provide a course of action for the drunk-driving victim to seek damages against the bar that served the alcohol.
 This cause of action may be pursued by the injured parties themselves or possibly by families who have lost a loved one through a DUI fatality.

-In a case involving general negligence, the injured party may seek compensatory damages.
-In the case of Palm Beach driving while intoxicated car accidents, these damages, as the name implies, are designed to ‘compensate’ the victim.
-This means that the damages endeavor to place the drunk-driving victim in a situation in which the actual car crash had never happened.
+In cases involving general negligence, the injured party may try to seek compensatory damages.
+In cases of Palm Beach car accidents, where the responsible motorist was driving under the influence of alcohol or drugs, these damages, as the name implies, are designed to ‘compensate’ the victim.
+This means that the damages endeavor to place the victim in a situation in which the actual car crash had never happened.
 One common example of these types of damages is when money is recovered from the (at-fault) driver’s auto insurance policy in order to pay for their medical bills that were incurred from the drunk-driving car accident.

 Florida law also may allow for punitive damages in addition to compensatory damages.

 Any DUI crash victim can pursue compensatory damages.
 However, they may need to granted “special permission” given by the court (before the trial) in order to pursue punitive damages.
 Under Florida Statute 768.72, no claim for punitive damages is allowed, unless reasonable showing is presented, which would establish a reasonable foundation for them.